 Just click your mouse on the line wherever you want to create a drag-handle (4 or 5 spaced between 30Hz and 250Hz should do the trick).
 Then drag the 30Hz handle all the way down.

 Drag the next one to the right down but not as far, etc. Continue until your curve looks like the picture above.

+Then click "OK" and listen to the result.
 The "p" sound should sound more natural and less like an explosion of air.
 You'll also notice that the "N" shape is much smaller.